Areas of Study

 The philosophy curriculum is designed to provide students in any field a general understanding of the nature and history of philosophical inquiry.
 Students who major in philosophy have access to more specialized courses, which can serve as the foundation for graduate study.
 A major in philosophy requires seven courses listed in philosophy, of which at least four are in the Upper College.
 Several courses of a philosophical nature are taught at the Hannah Arendt Center and in the Historical Studies, Human Rights, Literature, Physics, Political Studies, and Interdisciplinary Study of Religion programs.

-We are committed to practicing and teaching philosophy not as a canonical body of knowledge but as a method that is dedicated to the empowerment of all thinkers and the dismantling of repressive orthodoxies.
-We believe that everyone and anyone can be a philosopher, and aim to take down barriers that might stand in the way of participation in the discipline due to entrenched racism, sexism, homophobia, ableism, or other forms of oppression.
+We believe that anyone can be a philosopher, and we aim to take down barriers that can stand in the way of participation in the discipline.
 Students are welcome to join our community without any previous training in philosophy; we are interested in educating both those that enjoy philosophy for philosophy’s sake and those that seek to use it as a means to further their own projects.